russellkelly/SR_Demo_Repo/README.md

         useradd -m demo && echo "demo:demo" | chpasswd && adduser demo sudo

-Once the git repository has been cloned locally follow the same instructions above to configure the files and ru the demo.
+Once the git repository has been cloned locally follow the same instructions above to configure the files and run the demo; except the IP address of the controller (the VM EXABGP is installed on) will need to be specified in srdemo.conf and sr_demo.py in addition to the ingress LER IP.